 Yes, a student may utilize one advisor of his/her choosing.
 An advisor may only counsel the charged/charging party student in the preparation and presentation of their case.
 The advisor may be present at the hearing, but cannot speak on behalf of the student.
-The Office of Student Conduct must have written permission from the student to discuss his/her case with any advisor, attorney, and/or parent/guardian.
+Student Conduct must have written permission from the student to discuss his/her case with any advisor, attorney, and/or parent/guardian.
 The waiver/release form can be located on the third floor of the Student Center in Suite 3231 or online at Student Waiver and Information Release Form.

 An attorney is not required; however students are permitted to use an advisor of his/her choosing, which may include an attorney.

 No, Auburn University does not denote Code violations on academic transcripts.
 However suspension and expulsion records will be attached to a student’s transcript.
-For more detailed information regarding suspensions and expulsions see Section V. Student Records of the Code of Student Conduct.
+For more detailed information regarding suspensions and expulsions see Section XI.
+Student Records of the Code of Student Conduct.

 Please note that suspensions and expulsions are attached to the official academic records of the student.